 The name of the voter for whom the ballot is requested.

 The voter's address (residence and mailing).

 The voter's date of birth.

 If the voter has designated an immediate family member or legal guardian to request his/her vote by mail ballot, that designee must provide the above information in addition to the following:

 The requester's Drivers License (if available).

 You must read and follow all instructions included with the mail ballot and on the mail ballot instructions page.

 RETURNING YOUR VOTE BY MAIL BALLOT (F.S.
 101.67)

-Voted vote by mail ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.
+Voted mail ballots must be returned to the Supervisor of Elections Office in person or by mail and must be received no later than 7 p.m. on Election Day for the ballot to be counted.
 A VOTED BALLOT CANNOT BE ACCEPTED AT A POLLING PLACE!